 - One credit of Economics and Personal Finance.
 This is an online course that you can register for during the summer and during the school year.
 AP Macro/Micro also meets this requirement.

-- One credit of CS before junior year (!!).
+- One credit of CS before junior year.
 You need to take one CS course before junior year.
 This will likely be Foundations or Accelerated Foundations, and you have the option of taking it in the summer.
 Contrary to popular belief, you do not have to take CS freshman year.
-There are many people who take Foundations CS over the summer or in sophomore year, so keep that in mind.
+There are many people who take Foundations CS over the summer or in sophomore year.

 - One credit of AP Calculus AB or BC.
-You will almost certainly meet this requirement.
+You will likely meet this requirement.

 - One credit of a Fine Art/CTE or fourth world language.
 Orchestra meets this requirement.